cozy/cozy-client-js/docs/README.md

 ### `cozy.client.files.getFilePath(file, folder)`

-`cozy.client.files.getFilePath(file, folder)` is a helper that generate the file path from root directory.
+`cozy.client.files.getFilePath(file, folder)` is a helper that generates the file path from root directory.
 It may be used to specify the path parameter for functions like
 `cozy.client.files.downloadByPath`, `cozy.client.files.getDownloadLink` or `cozy.client.files.getArchiveLink`.